-The People’s Voice: Scottish political poetry, song and the franchise, 1832-1918 is a cross-institutional research project led by Dr Catriona M. M. Macdonald at the University of Glasgow.
-This project, which received a major grant from the Carnegie Trust for the Universities of Scotland in 2015, examines the neglected impact that local poetry and song cultures had in Scottish popular politics in the Victorian and Edwardian eras.
-To achieve a detailed understanding of these roles, the project focuses on the four successful campaigns to extend the electoral franchise in 1832, 1867/8, 1884 and 1918, and plots these campaigns within broader historical narratives.
+‘The People’s Voice: Scottish political poetry, song and the franchise, 1832-1918’ was a cross-institutional research project led by Dr Catriona M. M. Macdonald at the University of Glasgow.
+This project, which received a major grant from the Carnegie Trust for the Universities of Scotland in 2015, examined the neglected impact that local poetry and song cultures had on Scottish popular politics in the nineteenth and early twentieth centuries.
+To achieve a detailed understanding of this relationship, the project focused on the four successful campaigns to extend the electoral franchise in 1832, 1867/8, 1884 and 1918, and plotted these campaigns within broader historical narratives.

 A key aim of this project was to disinter many of the poems and songs that appeared in Scotland’s periodical press in this period.
 Although these publications were common sites in which local poets published, and they nurtured lively song cultures, they had not yet been adequately explored by literary critics or historians.
 To remedy this, the project assessed archival holdings across various localities in Scotland, including Aberdeen, Ayrshire, Dundee, Edinburgh, Glasgow, Paisley and Stirling.